mth/yeti/doc/reference.rst

 The casting is allowed only in the same module where the opaque type was created.
 The ``opaque`` typedef can also have parameters, that act both as type parameters for the new opaque type, and can also be referenced in the Type associated with it (parameters will be unified when casting).
-No free type variables other than these parameters are allowed in the opaque typedef.
+No type variables other than these parameters are allowed in the opaque typedef.

 Sequence expression